 “Now, we’re reaching a point where it’s like, ‘This is what we wanted to do in the beginning,’” Turn Sharp said.
 “We still want to do art, and we still want to do workshops and other things, but we want to have music, and Keith really wanted to have female engineers.
 Also, I’m more confident in this business now, and the sense of what I want to bring to this community.
 It feels so much like home, and family.”

-This growing familial vibe revealed itself in Loveless’ history with the space, which she credited with helping her regain her footing following a rocky personal stretch.
-During the height of COVID, the Columbus native, who had relocated to North Carolina with her then-partner, moved back home, initially settling a stone’s throw from Secret Studio.
+This growing familial vibe revealed itself in Loveless’ history with the space, which they credited with helping them regain their footing following a rocky personal stretch.
+During the height of COVID, the Columbus native, who had relocated to North Carolina with their then-partner, moved back home, initially settling a stone’s throw from Secret Studio.

-Loveless said her still-to-be-announced new album – her first since Daughter surfaced in September 2020 – is simpler and “less wordy” than its predecessors.
-“It was the first time I was writing songs where … I wasn’t trying to get so complicated,” she said.
+Loveless said their still-to-be-announced new album – their first since Daughter surfaced in September 2020 – is simpler and “less wordy” than its predecessors.
+“It was the first time I was writing songs where … I wasn’t trying to get so complicated,” they said.
 “I think this is probably the most punch I’ve packed into my lyrics, and without being so verbose, and I think that was probably a product of being alone so much and being alone in here (Secret Studio).”